apiaryio/apiaryio.github.com/_posts/2019-01-31-What-you-need-from-your-CI.md

 For a couple of projects we use [Wercker](https://www.oracle.com/corporate/acquisitions/wercker/) which supports the Oracle Managed Kubernetes running our workload.

-While our stack is based on Node.JS, we use many other languages including CPP, Python, Ruby and Go.
-We also use Git as source control management.
+While our stack is based on Node.JS, we use many other languages including C++, Python, Ruby and Go.
+We use Git as our source control management.
 The Apiary team consists of about 25 engineers working across more than 100 projects.
 In this post I will focus on the biggest Apiary project, a big monolith app in Node.JS with external services using FaaS (AWS Lambda).

 We started using [CircleCI](https://circleci.com/) for our application in 2012.
 In 2015 we introduced parallelism for tests, initially with 2 nodes which we have since increased to 8.
 In 2016 we moved our testing to Docker to improve the isolation.
 Since 2017 we have been using [CircleCI 2.0](https://circleci.com/blog/say-hello-to-circleci-2-0/) (docker native).